5 of the most common questions

 Can I use my own attorney to file my utility patent?

 You may use your own attorney to file a utility patent.
-However, if you purchase a full patent through My Patent Guys, you must use White + Quinn to file your full patent application.
-At the start of the patent questionnaire, you will see a checkbox that you can click to consent to representation by White + Quinn.
+However, if you purchase a full patent through My Patent Guys, it is recommended you use My Patent Guys to file your full patent application.

 What is a utility patent?